Anyone Can Ice a Celebration Cake

 When the cake had cooled thoroughly I placed it on the silver board and brushed it over with slightly-warmed apricot jam to help the icing to stick.

 The icing seems quite hard when taken out of its wrapping but after a few minutes of kneading it becomes very pliable.
 I dusted the work surface with icing sugar and rolled out the icing large enough to completely cover the top and sides of the cakes.
-I rolled the sheet of icing around the pin to lift it and placed it carefully over the cake.
+I rolled the Sheet of Icing around the pin to lift it and placed it carefully over the cake.
 By gently pressing and patting it, and cutting away small triangles, I was able to get smooth corners.
 I then trimmed away the excess from around the edges to give a neat edge.

 The finishing touches